 To learn a complex skill like guitar the first step is to chunk it down.
 This means to break it down to manageable steps that build one on another.
 Start with the basic building blocks and methodically add more and more “chunks” as you progress.
 Some of the basic building blocks of playing guitar are basic chords, learning to change chords in time, training the fingers with exercises to go to the right places on the guitar neck, and so on.

 Repetition is a cornerstone of any skill that involves a body-mind connection.
 By repeating a physical action over and over the mind records the process and stores it.
 At first, it can be a very conscious process, but little by little it becomes automatic.
 As it becomes automatic your mind becomes free to make musical judgments and not spend the energy and focus on just controlling the individual movements.

-Of course, in the beginning, it can be very tedious and most of us would prefer to find some shortcut to avoid this.
+Of course, in the beginning, it can be very tedious.
+Most of us would prefer to find some shortcut to avoid this.
 A better approach may be to just accept that repetition is a vital part of the process.
 Then you can stop spending energy on looking for shortcuts and put your heart into it.

 The process of making a conscious task automatic is non-judgmental.
 The mind will record the actions whether you do them correctly or poorly.
 Correctly means doing it in a way that supports future progress and playing the guitar with ease.
 This is why it’s important to get constant feedback to adjust what you're doing.

 Without feedback it's easy to find yourself in the place of having many bad habits that have to be undone or dealt with in some way later.
 No one makes a straight path to awesomeness, but feedback is what allows you to make course corrections.

 I was once told that when you get on an airplane it doesn't really take a straight line to where you're going.
 The pilot has the intention of getting to the desired destination and makes constant adjustments based on feedback from his control panel and the control tower.
 Without this feedback the plane would likely get hopelessly off course.